shashanthk/basic-server-setup-guide/creating_git_ssh_key.md

-## Creating SSH keys for GitHub and Bitbucket
+## Creating SSH Keys for GitHub, Bitbucket, and Azure DevOps

 1. Open the terminal and change the directory to `.ssh`.